 In my early twenties, I was inspired by reading Suzuki’s book The Sacred Balance to build a life and career around exploring the world, observing ecological and sustainability practices to find creative ways to restore our connection to nature.

-In the summer of 2011, inspired by my belief that self-education and experiential learning is a more effective way for many to learn than standardized education, I started a self-directed, passion-driven learning company called DIY Genius.
+In the summer of 2011, inspired by my belief in self-education and experiential learning, I started a self-directed, passion-driven learning company called DIY Genius.

 Following my philosophy of learning by doing, I started Spirit Quest Adventures as a side hustle to share my knowledge and experience exploring Stanley Park near my home.
 I lead my first nature tour and forest meditation workshop in the spring of 2015.